jzyxyz/SpotifyLens/README.md

 ## Features

-- Interactive terminal interface for controling over spotify and export data.
+- **Interactive REPL** terminal interface for controling over spotify and export data.
 ![screenshot](terminal_screenshot.jpg)
 - **Automatically** refreshes access token in the interactive mode.
 - Get **contactnated** & **pruned** (configurable) data of **all** (Say goodbye to 50 objects at a time!) tracks in **ANY** playlists.
 Concurrent requests garantees the execution is still fast even when the playlist is long .
-- Get a list of **unique** & **ranked** artists from **ANY** playlist.
+- Get a list of **ranked** artists from **ANY** playlist.
 The artists are ranked by the number of works included in the playlist.
 So with this api you can analyze for example who are your favorite artists.
 - Genre analyzation for **ANY** playlist.
+- **Playlist-oriented** audio features analysis.

 ## How to